 3. What feelings or motivations will they gain from your course?

 If you are teaching personal development courses, you are not only teaching about skills and knowledge.
 You are also trying to motivate people to use these new skills or the information you give them for a long time.
 You may be wanting to change the way they think about themselves or their current situation in life.

 As an example, if you are teaching a course on Personal Productivity, you want your learner to feel empowered about taking control of their time and workload.
 You want them to feel like they will have more time left to do the things they are passionate about.
 You want them to feel excited about the future -once they apply what your course is teaching them.

 Ask yourself what makes you excited about this topic?
 That could be the same thing your learners are looking for?
 Make that a learning goal.

-Let’s say that most people are painting miniature models the wrong way and that because of using the wrong methods they have poor results.
+Let’s say that most people are painting miniature models the wrong way and that because of using improper methods, they have poor results.
 There a list there on the specific steps they need to take to “do it right” like the TV renovator Mike Holmes would say.

 Back to our miniature model painting example, we could end up with a hybrid list that has skills (S) and knowledge (K) together.
 It could look like this:

 - Preparing the surface before painting.